Home » PowerShell » Export Ad User to CSV in PowerShell

 In the above PowerShell script,

-the first command gets aduser from active directory OU (organizational unit) using the SearchBase parameter.
+The first command gets an aduser from the active directory OU (organizational unit) using the SearchBase parameter.

-The output of the first command as below
+The output of the first command is below.

 Get AdUser from OU